wirefreethought/geodb-angular-client/README.md

   );
 ```

-Find all cities in California having a minimum population of 100,000 (first 10 results):
+Find all cities in California having a minimum population of 100,000 - sorting by population, ascending (first 10 results):
 ```
 this.geoDbService.findRegionCities({
     countryCode: "US",
     regionCode: "CA",
     minPopulation: 100000,
+    sortDirectives: [
+      "population"
+    ],
     limit: 10,
     offset: 0
   })